 The offering of shares by means of rights to holders of shares will expire at 12:00 p.m.
 (Santiago, Chile time) on holders of ADRs will expire at 5:00 p.m.
 (New York City time) on , 2005.
-The offering of new ADSs to

 As part of the preemptive rights offering, our controlling shareholders will be offered rights to subscribe for approximately 397.4 million newly issued shares and treasury shares.
 In order to make shares available for sale in a global offering we are currently conducting, our controlling shareholders have indicated their intention to waive their rights to subscribe for these shares.